Safi, Morocco: Etymology

-Safi has a hot-summer Mediterranean climate (Köppen climate classification Csa).

 History

-Safi, under the name Safim (Zaffim or Asfi), is one of the oldest cities in Morocco.
-According to historian Mohammed al-Kanuni, Safi must be identified with the ancient Thymiaterium or Carcunticus and was founded by the Carthaginian Hanno during his Periplus as related by Pliny the Elder.
+According to historians Henri Basset and Robert Ricard, Safi was not a very ancient city.
+It was mentioned in the writings of al-Bakri in the 11th century and of al-Idrisi in the 12th century.
+According to Moroccan historian Mohammed al-Kanuni, Safi can be identified with the ancient Thymiaterium or Carcunticus that was founded by the Carthaginian admiral Hanno during his Periplus, as related by Pliny the Elder.

-Under the Almohads it functioned as an important port to the capital Marrakesh.
+Al-Idrisi mentions Safi as a busy port in the 12th century.
+At this time it served as a port for Marrakesh, the capital of the Almoravids and the subsequent Almohads, replacing the port of Ribat Kuz (present-day Souira Kedima) that had served as the main port for Aghmat in the previous century.

 The city was under Portuguese rule from 1488 to 1541; it is believed that they abandoned it to the Saadians (who were at war with them), since the city proved difficult to defend from land attacks.
-The Portuguese fortress built to protect the city is still there today.
+The Sea Castle and Kechla, two Portuguese fortresses built to protect the city, are still there today.

 After 1541, the city played a major role in Morocco as one of the safest and biggest seaports in the country.
 Many ambassadors to the Saadian and Alaouite kings during the 16th–18th centuries came to Morocco via Safi; its proximity to Marrakech, then capital of Morocco, helped expand the maritime trade in the city.

 Louis De Chénier, consul of the French court in Morocco in 1767, reported that the city was the only usable seaport at the time.